An introduction to leasing a printer for your business.

 A protected investment

 Printer leases are provided with back to back service agreements.
 Lines down the middle of your prints – we’ll fix it.
 Need a new £400 drum unit?
 We’ll fix it (for free).
 Run out of toner?
 We’ll replace it.
 A lease is a wrapper for complete peace of mind whilst you operate the hardware.
 In a purchase scenario, we’ve calculated that a least 70% of the purchase price will be spent again on maintenance during a 5-year cycle.
-It doesn’t make sense to arrange and pay for this yourself, a print lease agreement takes this hassle away – one simple quarterly payment and no other hassles.
+It doesn’t make sense to arrange and pay for this yourself, leasing a printer takes this hassle away – one simple quarterly payment and no other hassles.

-“Where do we get our toners from again? ” – when you buy a printer you’re responsible for sourcing the best price on toner, when there’s a maintenance issue you’re going to have to find a service engineer (and pay them).
+“Where do we get our toners from again? ” – when you buy a printer you’re responsible for sourcing the best price on toner when there’s a maintenance issue you’re going to have to find a service engineer (and pay them).
 Is there a new starter in accounts?
 You’re going to have to install software and set them up as a copier user, add their network scan locations and all of that ‘good stuff’.
 Or you could opt for a print lease, and we’ll do everything.

 Hopefully, you now have enough information to consider leasing your next printer or copier.
 We’re certain it’s the best all-round solution for 90% of small and medium businesses.
 If you have any questions at all, please don’t hesitate to get in touch with us.